canonical/phone-docs/en/apps/index.md

+# Ubuntu Phone apps

-# Make the next generation of apps
+## Make the next generation of apps

 Welcome to an open source and free platform under constant scrutiny and improvement by a vibrant global community, whose energy, connectedness, talent and commitment is unmatched.

 Ubuntu is also the third most deployed desktop OS in the world.

 ## Design comes first